 G. Officers encountering a situation where the use of deadly force is necessary shall, if circumstances and safety considerations allow, issue a verbal warning first.
 The preferred verbal warning is "POLICE - DON'T MOVE!"

-H. Officers approaching situations where they can anticipate a hostile, armed individual should attempt to first call for assistance, and then take a position of cover before encountering the individual.
+H. Officers approaching situations where they can anticipate a hostile, armed individual should attempt to first call for assistance, and then take a position of cover before encountering the individual, unless such delay would pose a greater risk to public safety.

+I. Should extenuating circumstances require a course of action that deviates from this policy; the matter will be reviewed by administration.

 9. WARNING SHOTS: Officers shall not fire warning shots or shoot to signal for help.